 Persimmon

 As with most Chinese New Year fruits we’ve seen, most of them, if not all, represent good luck.
 The same applies to persimmons.
 Persimmons bring good luck and symbolise longevity.
 It’s believed in Chinese tradition that this delectable fruit aligns with the saying about how everything goes according to your wishes.
-Persimmons also symbolize joy and are given as gifts to spread joy.
+Persimmons also symbolise joy and are given as gifts to spread joy.
 They are eaten alone or featured in cakes as a relish.
 Eat more of the fruit, and the greater the chances that things will go in your favour.

 Pineapple

 Not only are they great in cocktails and pastries, but pineapples also hold a wealth of greatness when it comes to their symbolic meaning.
-The golden pineapple’s Chinese name sounds like “Wealth, come,” hence, to devour the fruit means to bring in loads of prosperity and abundance.
-In some Chinese households, notably in Singapore, families roll in the pineapple while shouting a phrase in Hokkien that means “to prosper,” and rather than eating the fruit, pineapples would be left under a tree to denote the continuous flow of prosperity.
+The golden pineapple’s Chinese name sounds like “Wealth, come”, hence, to devour the fruit means to bring in loads of prosperity and abundance.
+In some Chinese households, notably in Singapore, families roll in the pineapple while shouting a phrase in Hokkien that means “to prosper”, and rather than eating the fruit, pineapples would be left under a tree to denote the continuous flow of prosperity.
 Alongside bringing in prosperity, pineapples are known to keep the sweetness in life flowing.

 Pomegranates

 Pomegranates are sweet, tangy treats that go well as condiments with desserts or breakfast yogurts, but are also enjoyed on their own.
 They’re known for their many seeds when opened.
-And, when translated into Chinese auspicious terms, these many seeds have come to represent fertility.
+And, when translated into Chinese auspicious terms, the seeds have come to represent fertility.
 These are popular fruits given to newlyweds to encourage them to produce more offspring, and it’s also interesting to note that Buddha is often portrayed to be holding pomegranates.
 Other symbolic meanings for pomegranates include longevity and prosperity for their brilliant red colour.

 Pomelo

-Red dragonfruit
+Red Dragonfruit

 Red dragonfruits are possibly considered one of the most auspicious fruits for Chinese New Year because for one, they’re red, and two, the word “dragon” is in their name.
 Both the colour red and the mythical animal dragons are known to symbolise good luck.
 Red dragonfruits have a beautiful red coat with pinkish hues, and are also known to represent beauty.
 Their mildly sweet flavour is also perfect as gifts to give to those who want to steer clear of sugar-high fruits.
 Enjoy these exotic fruits and have a prosperous new year!